Event Trends Blog

 Event organisers have more opportunities than ever before to collect and utilise attendee data.
 While predominantly used to calculate ROI and measure success, these data points can be valuable information sources to tap into and improve the attendee experience.

-Registration formwork, website activities, surveys, app usage, and the plethora of information gathered from virtual and in-person attendees will continue to be refined, in order to help event planners create detailed attendee profiles, more segmented audiences, and determine what elements of an event was most or least successful.
+Registration formwork, website activities, surveys, app usage, and the plethora of information gathered from virtual and in-person attendees will continue to be refined, to help event planners create detailed attendee profiles, more segmented audiences, and determine what elements of an event were most or least successful.

-In recent research findings by Social Tables, 90% of event planners agree that events are more likely to be booked in a non-traditional venue than five years ago.
+In recent research findings by Social Tables, 90% of event planners agree events are more likely to be booked in a non-traditional venue than five years ago.
 Non-traditional venues, including warehouses, museums, barns, gardens, and galleries are becoming increasingly more favourable as venues of choice.
-As event managers seek out new venues, venues such as hotels are continuing to expand their design and styling options to cater to this demand.
+As event managers seek out new venues, venues such as hotels are continuing to expand their design and styling options to cater to this growing event industry trend.

 Sign up to get more of our content